For questions specific to Open SUNY, please refer to the Open SUNY FAQs.

 Q: What does it mean to be an Open SUNY Fellow?

-Q: What’s the Open SUNY COTE Quality Review (OSCQR) all about?
+Q: What’s the Open SUNY Course Quality Review (OSCQR) all about?

-- A: The Open SUNY COTE Quality Review Rubric is a dynamic 37-standard research-based online course quality rubric and process that includes a focus on the continuous improvement of online course design, produces an action plan, assists with prioritization of improvements, estimates amount of time to make improvements, offers suggestions and examples for improvements, accommodates the addition of standards, and is designed to be used in multiple ways: as a self-assessment, by an instructional designer and in a team or peer review process.
-An additional 37-standard accessibility rubric is also included.
+- A: The Open SUNY Course Quality Review Rubric (OSCQR) is an openly licensed dynamic 50-standard research-based online course quality rubric and process that includes a focus on the continuous improvement of online course design and accessibility, produces an action plan, assists with prioritization of improvements, estimates amount of time to make improvements, offers suggestions and examples for improvements, accommodates the addition of standards, and is designed to be used in multiple ways: as a self-assessment, by an instructional designer and in a team, or peer review process.
+The OSCQR rubric has been adopted by the Online Learning Consortium (OLC) as the online course quality scorecard in their suite of quality online scorecards and is available in .pdf format from OLC.

-Q: What kinds of professional development opportunities are available through COTE?
+Q: What kinds of professional development opportunities are available?

-- A: Professional development paths are being developed to support the continuum of online practitioners from across the system.
+- A: Professional development paths are being developed to support the continuum of online practitioners from across the system and are available via the SUNY CPD.

 The competency-based programs will support: